Rapphie/Rapphie/README.md

 - 👀 I’m interested in backend development
 - 🌱 I’m currently learning NodeJS and Django
 - 💞️ I’m looking to collaborate on Backend Projects
-- 📫 How to reach me plasabas.christianrafael@dnsc.edu.ph
+- 📫 How to reach me teodorominell@gmail.com

 <!---
 Rapphie/Rapphie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.